wfercanas/wfercanas.com/src/content/javascript/240210-how-to-group-items-from-an-iterable-in-javascript.md

 ## Group letters

-Let's imagine that now we don't need to group a list of numbers in terms of odd or even numbers, but that we must group a list of letters in two groups: vowels and consonants.
+Let's imagine now that we don't need to group a list of numbers in terms of odd or even numbers, but that we must group a list of letters in two groups: vowels and consonants.
 Sadly, our implementation as it is right now is far from working in this new scenario.

-So, now we have to check how to extend our implementation so we can create a more useful **groupBy** function.
+So, we have to check how to extend our implementation so we can create a more useful **groupBy** function.
 If we analyze our code, we can see that we're currently expecting a list of numbers as a parameter and assume that we can iterate over that list to check if each number is odd or not.

 Let's see how we can make some adjustments to create a more general **groupBy** function.